 Now that our data is automatically processed from Vrbo and perfectly synced into QuickBooks, once you’ve reconciled any additional expenses, it’s quite simple to produce beautiful owner statements and reports each month.

 This statement can be sent to owners every month.
 It is grouped by class, which means it is focused on displaying activity details on a per listing, per owner basis.
 This helps owners see their earnings, per listing, in precise detail along with all the movements in and out of the trust account.
-Each line created by Bnbtally includes a reservation code and details of the transaction.
+Each line created by Tallybreeze (formerly Bnbtally) includes a reservation code and details of the transaction.
 Finally, a grand total due to the owner is displayed at the bottom.

 In the following example, we’re showing an owner statement for a single owner, Kim Sorreno: